Peoria Marriott Pere Marquette: Description

 Philadelphia architect Horace Trumbauer was the lead architect for the hotel.
 Trumbauer designed many prominent homes and public buildings on the East Coast, including several upscale hotels; his design for the Père Marquette was inspired by both his earlier hotel designs and other contemporary hotels such as the Waldorf-Astoria.
 Herbert Edmund Hewitt, a prominent local architect responsible for many of Peoria's major buildings of the period, collaborated with Trumbauer on the project.

 The fourteen-story building is mainly built from brick and stone.
 Its exterior design mainly emphasizes symmetry and linearity, a common architectural trend at the time.
 Stone window treatments surround the second-story windows, and a stone cornice with carved Native American and animal faces encircles the top of the building.
-The hotel is located directly across the street from the Madison Theatre building and a half block from Peoria City Hall; both buildings are also on the National Register.
+The hotel is located directly across Main Street from the Madison Theatre building and a half-block from Peoria City Hall; both buildings are also on the National Register.

 The original first floor included a grand lobby and three large meeting rooms.
 The Cotillion Room, the hotel's original ballroom, features a high domed ceiling, French window mirrors, and decorative plasterwork.
 The LaSalle Room and the Cheminee Lounge both originally featured high ceilings with crystal chandeliers, though the original crystal was removed from the Cheminee Lounge.
 The lobby and the Cotillion Room both originally had murals by George Matthews Harding; the lobby mural depicted Père Marquette landing at Peoria, while the Cotillion Room mural showed Sieur de La Salle leaving France.
 The hotel features 288 guest rooms.

 History

 Planning for the hotel began in 1924, when several of Peoria's business leaders decided that the city needed a high-end hotel.
 Led by Emmet C. May, the business leaders enlisted hotel manager Horace Leland Wiggins to oversee the new hotel.
 A sweepstakes was held to choose the hotel's name; the winning entry, Hotel Père Marquette, a common name for Father Jacques Marquette, received $50.
 The hotel was completed in 1926 for $2.5 million (now $ million after inflation), and its grand opening was held in January 1927.
+16,000 people came to the grand opening.
 The building's designers were primarily from the East Coast, and the hotel was heavily influenced by the luxurious hotels that were popular there in the 1920s.
 It was one of two major high-end hotels in Peoria at the time, along with the Jefferson Hotel, and is now the only one still operating.